PeterBuerer/ChampSelect/Readme.md

 The app itself is simply a champion library that provides information about a champ when you tap on them.
 It is a work in progress and will most likely remain so for the foreseeable because I plan on using it to experiment with as many new things as possible.

 ###IMPORTANT
 This application requires an API key.
 To acquire one, simply log on to [http://developer.riotgames.com](http://developer.riotgames.com) with your League of Legends account and register a key.
+If you are planning on running the app to do more than just test it out, please replace my API key with your own.